vikasjayaram/auth0-use-cases/myaccount/README.md

-# Express OpenID Connect Webapp Sample
+# Express OpenID Connect Webapp for My Account

 This sample demonstrates authentication for an Express Node.js app.
 The sample quickly shows how to log in, log out, and view profile information of the logged-in user and manage the end users MFA Factors.